alsatierf/cognate-templates/README.md

 1. One Ansible config file (generally named *ansible.cfg* but there are no hard requirements on this)
 2. One Ansible inventory file (generally named *inventory.yml* but there are no hard requirements on this)
 3. One Ansible playbook file (generally named *playbook.yml* but there are no hard requirements on this)
+4. One Ansible dependency file (generally named *requirements.yml* but there are no hard requirements on this)
-4. One Cognate inventory file (named  *cognate__X.yml* and the only requirement is that this file name begins with *cognate__* and ends with *.yml* or *.yaml*.
+5. One Cognate inventory file (named  *cognate__X.yml* and the only requirement is that this file name begins with *cognate__* and ends with *.yml* or *.yaml*.

-> **Please notice that all paths declared in the Cognate inventory files (item 4) should be absolute or, *ideally*, relative to Cognate root folder (i.e. where Cognate's Vagrantfile is placed), otherwise Vagrant won't be able to find files described in items 1, 2 and 3**.
+> **Please notice that all paths declared in the Cognate inventory files (item 5) should be absolute or, *ideally*, relative to Cognate's root folder (i.e. where Cognate's Vagrantfile is placed), otherwise Vagrant won't be able to find the files described in items 1, 2 and 3**.

 > Please notice that you could tipically find many Ansible inventory, Ansible playbook and Cognate inventory files in one directory.
 This allows us to have different cluster configurations under the same folder structure.